Scaling properties of nuclear parton distributions in short-range-correlation motivated two-component parametrization: Scaling relations for structure-function ratios

 Intriguingly, it was noted in Ref.~\cite{PhysRevLett.52.2344} that the best agreement with the extracted $A$-dependence was reached within the considered model if six-quark clusters were assumed as the additional component, clearly resembling the local-density picture of SRCs~\cite{PhysRevC.86.065204,PhysRevLett.123.042501}.
 For the SRC abundances we similarly find

-We note that the coefficient ratios in Eq.~\eqref{eq:src-scaling-dis-sf} are invariant under the rescaling in Eq.~\eqref{eq:src-rescaling-trasformation}, as they should since the left-hand side depends only on observable quantities.
+As noted above, the coefficient ratios in Eq.~\eqref{eq:src-scaling-dis-sf} are invariant under the rescaling in Eq.~\eqref{eq:src-rescaling-trasformation}, as they should since the left-hand side depends only on observable quantities.
 It is thus possible to extract the $A$-dependence of the abundance coefficient directly from data independently of the SRC PDF parametrization, but as we have discussed above, not their normalization.

-The scaling discussed above is the same as introduced in Ref.~\cite{CLAS:2019vsb} for the $F_2$ structure function within the $p$-$n$ pair dominance assumption, but in lack of a direct relation between the $C^A_p$ and $C^A_n$ coefficients for non-isoscalar nuclei, we had to stick with isoscalar nuclei in the expressions.
+The scaling discussed above is the same as introduced in Ref.~\cite{CLAS:2019vsb} for the $F_2$ structure function within the $pn$ pair dominance assumption, but in lack of a direct relation between the $C^A_p$ and $C^A_n$ coefficients for non-isoscalar nuclei, we had to stick with isoscalar nuclei in the expressions.
 Allowing for a non-zero SRC component in the deuteron, Eq.~\eqref{eq:sf_ratio_src} generalises to

 where